Schools

 Sixteen percent of how a child learns lives in the room around them.
 Sixty-one percent of adult cognitive function sits in the environment.
 Twenty-five weeks is the average time off work for a psychological injury claim, every one of those weeks happening inside a room someone designed badly.
 Findings from Harvard, the University of Salford, and twenty years of in-classroom and in-workplace research.

-How I came to this work
+Step inside the method →How I came to this work

 Twenty years ago I started designing learning environments.
 I spent a decade in corporate spaces, multi-million-dollar fit-outs for people whose performance was measured in money.
 Then I was asked to design a classroom for neurodivergent children.
 The project won an award.
 The teachers reported, in writing, measurable behavioural changes in those children.